snijderlab/stitch/articles/BatchFiles.md

 ##### Recombine (m)

 Defines how to recombine a set of databases.
 For example if antibody data is used this recombination can be used to first match all paths to every template (as in the previous argument 'Database').
 After this the _n_ highest scoring templates out of each database are recombined in the order provided.
 These recombined templates are then aligned with all paths.
 This should provide the opportunity to detect the placement of paths relative to each other.
 It also provides insight into the most likely template in the database the input matches with.
-Be warned, the runtime exponentially increases exponentially with _n_.
+Be warned, the runtime exponentially increases with _n_.

 Inner parameter | Explanation | Default Value
 --- | --- | ---